JacobBonner/JenkinsTutorial/README.md

 8. Now return to the Jenkins Dashboard.
 You should see the new Pipeline `bring-it-together` listed under 'All' with the other two projects.

-With a foundation in Project and Pipelines, in the next part of this tutorial we will go into more detail on Builds.
+With a foundation in Project and Pipelines, in the next part of this tutorial you will go into more detail on Builds.
 ___